aallam/aallam.github.io/_posts/2018-11-23-java-8-interface-methods-for-android.md

   Static fields     -
   Instance fields   -
 ```
-A new class `Java8$Logger-CC` has been generated !
+A new class `Java8$Logger-CC` has been generated!
 (We know it’s generated because of the `SYNTHETIC` flag).
-This class has `Object` as super class and doesn’t implement any interfaces and have no static or instance fields.
+This class has `Object` as superclass and doesn’t implement any interfaces and have no static or instance fields.

-Now let’s check this class methods.
-The class hase two methods, the first one is `$default$log`:
+Now let’s check these class methods.
+The class has two methods, the first one is `$default$log`:
 ```
 Direct methods    -
     #0              : (in LJava8$Logger-CC;)